socialenergy-project/rabit/README.md

       to gmail to send emails.
 Different mail servers may be added by editing file `config/initializers/smtp_settings.rb`

+5. Install bundler if not already present

+        gem install bundler

-5. Install the required gems:
+6. Install the required gems:

         bundle install

-6. Create the project database
+7. Create the project database

         rails db:create
         rails db:migrate

+8. Install javascript dependencies

+        npm install

-7. Now you can start the server with the command
+9. Now you can start the server with the command

         rails s

     You can then visit the site by opening a browser at http://localhost:3000/

-8. In order to be able to run the algorithms, you need to install the "pricing algorithms" submodule https://bitbucket.org/socialenergy-iccs/crtp_prtp_rtp, in a direct subdirectory of this repo, with the default name.
+10. In order to be able to run the algorithms, you need to install the "pricing algorithms" submodule https://bitbucket.org/socialenergy-iccs/crtp_prtp_rtp, in a direct subdirectory of this repo, with the default name.